Trans/non-binary student support

 If you have made the decision to transition, whether that means undergoing medical gender transition or want to present as a different gender to the one you were assigned at birth, the Student Wellbeing Advisers will be able to support you.

-Wellbeing Advisers may also signpost or refer students to services within the university such as the Counselling Service, Disability Service, Student Centre, Campus Support Officers (CSOs) and many others.
+Wellbeing Advisers may also signpost or refer students to services within the university such as the Counselling Service, Disability Service, Student hubs, Campus Support Officers (CSOs) and many others.

 Students can access the Wellbeing Advisers through: